11 Easy Caviar Recipes and Essential Techniques

 For those home chefs who want to make a creative statement in the kitchen, the canapé is a great format to work with, especially when you have some beautiful sturgeon caviar in your arsenal.

 The concept of a canapé is simple, with a four-layered approach.
-On layer one is a starchy foundation: It can be a cracker, a mini toast point, a blini, or whatever else you see fit.
+On layer one is a starchy foundation.
+It can be a cracker, a mini toast point, a blini, or whatever else you see fit.

 On top of that first layer should be a spread of some kind.
-Crème fraiche is the go-to for the caviar tradition, but you can draw from various influences to construct an edible “glue” that holds the canapé together.
+Crème fraîche is the go-to for the caviar tradition, but you can draw from various influences to construct an edible “glue” that holds the canapé together.

 Next comes a portion of protein or vegetable that adds bulk and depth to the creation.
 It can be smoked salmon, cured whitefish (potentially sturgeon?), or any arrangement of fresh veggies for some extra color and crunch.

-4. Oysters with Pearls and Pickled Fennel
+4. Oysters With Pearls and Pickled Fennel

 Caviar and oysters often share the same segment of the menu at high-end restaurants, so it’s not surprising to see these two luxury ingredients come together in a creative appetizer form.

-This dish is simple as they come, with minimal prep time and no utensils required beyond an oyster knife and a mother-of-pearl spoon for scooping caviar.
+This dish is as simple as they come, with minimal prep time and no utensils required beyond an oyster knife and a mother-of-pearl spoon for scooping caviar.

 Simply pop open your oysters, keeping them fresh on ice in the meantime, then scoop a small bundle of caviar into the middle of each open oyster.